mercedes-benz/DnA/docs/Install.md

 ```
 After installing the kafka, update the value of naasBroker to kafka-service-FQDN in values.yaml

-Execute the below command to deploy application on the kubernetes cluster using helm
+Execute the below commands to deploy application on the kubernetes cluster using helm

 ```
 cd <<Clonned Folder>>\deployment\kubernetes\helm